JMax45/picscout/README.md

 #### Search Engine Option

-You can specify the search engine to be used by passing the `engine` option with the desired value, such as `'google'` or `'bing'`:
+You can specify the search engine to be used by passing the `engine` option with the desired value, such as `'google'`, `'bing'` or `'duckduckgo'`:

 ```javascript
 const PicScout = require('picscout').default;